Tavily-Style Search API — Free to Self-Host (2026)

 | Migration adapter | Python shim included | Same | n/a |

-The honest framing: Tavily ships features fastCRW doesn't (LLM-synthesized answers, domain filters, batched extract, agentic /research). fastCRW ships things Tavily doesn't (free self-hosting, MCP across crawl/map, AGPL source code).
+The honest framing: Tavily ships features fastCRW doesn't (domain filters, batched extract, agentic /research). fastCRW Cloud now matches Tavily's LLM-synthesized answers (managed LLM on paid plans; FREE has no LLM features); the self-host OSS build stays answer-less. fastCRW ships things Tavily doesn't (free self-hosting, MCP across crawl/map, AGPL source code).
 Pick the side that matches your constraint.

 Free to self-host: the durable argument